AlexShkarin/pyLabLib/docs/devices/Attocube.rst

 Software requirements
 ~~~~~~~~~~~~~~~~~~~~~~~

 The controller has USB and Ethernet modes.
 USB mode requires a driver supplied with the controller.
 The communication is done via `PyUSB <https://pyusb.github.io/pyusb/>`__, which means that it does not require any additional Attocube DLLs, although you might need to install libusb (see `PyUSB <https://pyusb.github.io/pyusb/>`__ for more details).
-Ethernet control is supplied as an additional purchaseable option and can be configured using the supplied Daisy control software.
+Ethernet control is supplied as an additional purchasable option and can be configured using the supplied Daisy control software.

 This device has only been tested with a USB connection.